-We compute Long-Term Inflation, expected inflation in 10 years' time, by employing EWMAs of past core inflation rates.
+We start by computing a Long-Term Inflation target, expected inflation in 10 years' time, by employing EWMAs of past core inflation rates.
 The calibration of the EWMA for developed economies is based on a 10-year window of data and a half-life of five years, whereas for emerging markets the half-life parameter is set to two years to account for greater volatility.
 Similar to the model for GDP expectations, we make a further adjustment to the long-term inflation rate to address skew in the inflation data.